 Memorial Honors Military

-A decade after 9/11 the U.S. is still at war.
-A unique memorial in downtown Atlanta draws attention to those who died while serving in Iraq and Afghanistan.
+For a decade, a unique memorial in downtown Atlanta drew attention to those who died while serving in Iraq and Afghanistan.
 Reed Galin reports.

 (Locator: Atlanta, Georgia)